 Equipment requirements – Towaway (Recommended)

-Towaway drivers provide their own 3/4-ton or 1-ton trucks.
+Towaway drivers provide their own 3/4-ton or 1-ton trucks (10 years or newer).
 Accessories and add-ons, including fifth wheels, hitches and receivers, must meet weight, tolerance, and safety requirements:

 - Hitch/receiver not less than Class IV

 - Must be adjustable (vertical) and be complete with 1,000-pound stabilizer and equalizer bars